akmrw/pokepicker/README.md

 5. ```npx cap open ios```

 This builds the app and opens Xcode.
 From there you can simulate the app using the Xcode simualator.<br/>
 You can also enable developer mode on your iPhone to build the app on you phone.
+Xcode can guide you through configuring your iPhone.<br/>
 WARNING: enabling developer mode reduces security measures on your device.